secure-systems-lab/code-style-guidelines/README.md

 # Code Style Guidelines #

-These guidelines provide examples of what to do (or not to do) when writing code for the projects of [Secure Systems Lab](https://github.com/secure-systems-lab) at NYU School of Engineering.
+These guidelines provide examples of what to do (or not to do) when writing code for the projects of the [Secure Systems Lab](https://ssl.engineering.nyu.edu/) in the NYU Tandon School of Engineering.
 These guidelines are based upon
 @JustinCappos's experiences working with Stork, [Guido van Rossum's](http://www.python.org/dev/peps/pep-0008/) Python style guidelines, and the experiences and suggestions of team members.
 Please give